johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 You will create an about me page.
 It could be the about route.
 There will put your name and your image (picture is optional.
 However, if you put a photo, please put a professional look picture).
 And write a small paragraph (3-5 lines) about your goal.
 And how you will work hard to achieve your goal.

-Create a 404 page (not found page)
+Create a 404 page (not found page)👍
-Minimum 9 meaningful git commit
+Minimum 9 meaningful git commit👍

 ##Bonus:
 Make the website meaningful and consistent in look and feel.
 Give your website a relevant name.
 Images and all the content of the website have to be appropriate.
 No lorem ipsum please.